 All of the software here is of my own design.
 Each title is available for free, and I hope you will find them both useful and entertaining.

 After a violent storm smashed your ship against some rocks, you, and your fellow survivors wash up on the shore of a hostile land filled with Goblins.
-Using the limited supplied, scattered across the beach from your ship, you must put together a settlement to keep your people from starving.
+Using the limited supplies, scattered across the beach from your ship, you must put together a settlement to keep your people from starving.
 Building placement is important, and I'm sure people will develop drastically different strategies for where they should be.

 Download link (15.2MB): Castaways